 Aloha in Jesus,

-Randy and Gay continue to perform in assorted live performances in Hawaii, throughout the mainland U.S. and around the world.
-They sing in churches, hotels, hospitals, nursing homes, schools, shopping centers, on television, over the radio–wherever the opportunities present themselves for the Hongos to share their music.
-They have performed at various events, including the 1998 National Prayer Breakfast in Washington, D.C.
-Their travels have taken them to 42 states, England, Scotland, Wales, Austria, Germany, Switzerland, Austrailia, Hong Kong, Korea, Taiwan, Japan, Canada, and Brazil.
+Gay continues to sing and speak in live performances in Hawai’i, throughout the mainland U.S. and around the world.
+She sings in churches, hospitals, nursing homes, schools, over the radio–wherever the opportunities present themselves.
+She and Randy have performed at various events throughout the years, including the 1998 National Prayer Breakfast in Washington, D.C.
+Their travels have taken them to 42 states, England, Scotland, Wales, Austria, Germany, Switzerland, Australia, Hong Kong, Korea, Taiwan, Japan, Canada, and Brazil.

 The Hongos have extensive experience in recording, producing and distributing recordings.
-They have produced fourteen recordings on cassette and in compact disc form, six of which have won the Na Hoku Hanohano Award (the Hawaiian Grammy) for Best Religious Album of the Year.
-They plan to record two albums in the coming year.
+They have produced 16 recordings, six of which have won the Na Hoku Hanohano Award (the Hawaiian Grammy) for Best Religious Album of the Year.

-To hear their music and to purchase their CD’s or cassetes, please visit our Music page.
+To hear their music and to purchase CDs, please visit our Music page.

 The Hongos are music teachers at heart, both having degrees and extensive experience in this area.
 They have worked with individual church musicians as well as conducted seminars for choirs and praise teams in their desire to prepare others for the work of the Lord.

-Randy and Gay have also worked in the secular field by helping young women in their talent preparations in different beauty pageants: among their students have been Carolyn Sapp, Miss America 1991; Brook Lee, Miss Universe 1997; Libby Lum, Narcissus Queen, 2000; and former Miss Hawaiis Erika Kauffman, Pamela Kimura and Cheryl Toma.
+Randy has also worked in the secular field by helping young women in their talent preparations in different beauty pageants: among his students have been Carolyn Sapp, Miss America 1991; Brook Lee, Miss Universe 1997; Libby Lum, Narcissus Queen, 2000; and former Miss Hawai’i’s Erika Kauffman, Pamela Kimura, and Cheryl Toma Sanders.